Lugburz/tmx2gbdk/README.md

 # Example
 I included a little map and its tileset so you can see how I configured it for now.

-`python ./t2gwatcher.py -i ./maps/example_map.tmx` will generate the .c and .h of both the tileset and the map.
+`python ./tmx2gbdk.py -i ./maps/example_map.tmx` will generate the .c and .h of both the tileset and the map.

+`python ./t2gwatcher.py` will continuously regenerate these files as you work on them.

 You can see them changing in real time by editing `maps/example_map.tmx` in Tiled or editing `tilesets/tileset.png` in any image editor.